-Our photo tour will show many of these attractions and their locations.
+Our Photo Tour will show many of these attractions

 As the capital Mahon probably has the most attractions and being in the most populated area on Menorca there is also lots more nearby in towns and villages.
 There are dozens of beaches, historical sites, villages as well as 10+ resorts all within a 15 km radius and bus or taxi ride .

 There are sunset sailing trips, sights to enjoy and so many places to relax with a drink and Tapas and take in the scenery.